 I was born in 1961, and by the late '60's was inhabiting two mutually-exclusive worlds of guitars and music.

 One of these was the television world of Saturday-morning cartoons (and some live-action shows like the Monkees).
 Being as it was, yes, the late '60's, a large percentage of cartoon characters were in bands, and even the ones that weren't would sometimes find themselves performing some kind of pop/rock song to add youth appeal or fill time.
 In this world guitars might be played by (in addition to ordinary humans) cartoon animals, monsters, or people in fursuits, but the one thing that they did have in common was that the guitarists were always male.
-However, as television was just like that, full of shows where the main character was always male and women were just there to admire them or be rescued, this was not something to be taken seriously.
+However, as television was just like that, full of shows where the main character was always male and women were only there to admire them or be rescued, this was not something to be taken seriously.

 Then there was the real world, where in my single-digit-age experience guitars were played exclusively by women, for example grade-school teachers, girl-scout-camp counselors, and young girls -- I remember a sleepover at a friend's apartment (where have you gone, Julie Sackett?) where we all took turns strumming her guitar strings while she fingered the chords to songs like "Today" and "Leaving on a Jet Plane".